 I can't remember the last time I was as impressed with a cafe menu as I am right now.
 Their food is exceptional in both its originality and the way it is prepared, and I honestly couldn't find much to criticise about my experience with them today.
 It's a destination cafe, but also a place where regulars from the neighbourhood hang out.

 Stop by this chocolaterie in the Dandenongs for speciality bars and next-level sundaes.

-Alongside those, the pair's dishing up an indulgent menu of desserts, like a caramel sticky date pudding and a build-you-own sundae offering.
-Choose your favourite ice cream flavour, then have it loaded up with caramel or chocolate sauce and a variety of other jazzy bits and pieces, like a gluten-free brownie, caramel rocks, crushed cookies and vegan chocolate soil.
+In addition to those, the two are serving up a decadent menu of desserts, including a caramel sticky date pudding and a make-your-own sundae option, among other sweet treats.
+You can select the flavour of ice cream that is your favourite, and then have it topped with chocolate or caramel sauce, as well as a variety of other fun bits and pieces, such as a gluten-free brownie, caramel rocks, crushed cookies, and vegan chocolate soil.

-Coffee comes courtesy of Fitzroy's Industry Beans, but to sate that sweet tooth look no further than Only Mine's signature hot chocolate.
-It's a luxurious blend of milk and dark chocolate that's brewed for 24 hours with milk and cream.
-If you need to burn off all that extra energy, the 1000 Steps is only a quick drive away.
+Coffee is provided by Fitzroy's Industry Beans, but if you're looking to satisfy your craving for something sweet, look no further than Only Mine's signature hot chocolate.
+It is a decadent combination of milk chocolate and dark chocolate that has been brewed for a full day with milk and cream.
+The 1000 Steps can be reached in a few minutes by car if you feel the need to burn off some of that extra energy.

 - Longrain, Melbourne CBD.